josephshambrook/RMS-forms/README.md

 - To build the Sass files, run `npm run sass:build` or `yarn sass:build`
 - To watch the Sass files for new changes and build automatically, run `npm run sass:dev` or `yarn sass:dev`
 - To build the JS files, run `npm run js:build` or `yarn js:build`
+- To watch the JS files for new changes and build automatically, run `npm run js:dev` or `yarn js:dev`

 ### Examples

 `/index.html` contains the main styleguide.
 `/color-components.html` contains examples of components that are coloured, for testing the theme.
-`/forms` contains templates of HTML to build new files from.
+`/templates` contains templates of HTML to build new files from.